 Going Retro: March 2016: The following 3 images were shot with a vintage Pentax SMC 50mm f1.7 lens, adapted to fit my Canon 5D full frame digital camera.
 The lens gives a lovely old-fashioned look to photographs and a 3D effect which modern multi-element lenses cannot do.
 I bought the lens in 1981 for college.
 (I knew it would come in handy one day!).
 I’d been toying with the idea of selling off my film camera gear – thankfully I didn’t.
 I also have a Bronica ETRSi kit which I’ve recently bought a Fotodiox adapter for, so the big old ETR 75mm lens now goes on my Canon 5D.
 It’s been great to go back to old-school technique; pre-focus and manual settings.
 It slows you up, which is a good thing.

 TIP: ‘Film camera lenses’ can be picked up for a song these days.
 DSLR adapters are cheap too.
-The vintage lenses don’t have the merciless sharpness of modern, multi-element equivalents.
+The vintage lenses don’t have the merciless, flattened resolution of modern, multi-element equivalents.
 They also give more bokeh, 3D effect and ‘depth of contrast’ which I like.

 See larger versions of my photographs here